bergercode/computer-quiz/README.md

 We were required to use HTML, CSS and jQuery to build the website.
 I used GIMP and Inkscape to design Dr Frankenstein using images of myself in a lab coat.
-(Computer component icons were sources from the Public Domain)
+(Computer component icons were sources from the Public Domain).

+## Current Limitations

+As the users would be in a classroom environment the website was design for use on iPad size screens or larger.
+Also compatibility was limited to chrome and firefox.